AI Agent Skills Integration

 Upgrading to Full Agent

-curl -fsSL https://raw.githubusercontent.com/kumarimlab/orchestratia-agent/main/scripts/install-linux.sh | sudo bash -s -- TOKENThe full agent includes everything from the skills package plus persistent WebSocket streaming, session management, and file transfer.
+curl -fsSL https://install.orchestratia.com/linux | sudo bash -s -- TOKENThe full agent includes everything from the skills package plus persistent WebSocket streaming, session management, file transfer, and SSH access grants.

 Uninstalling

-curl -fsSL https://raw.githubusercontent.com/kumarimlab/orchestratia-skills/main/uninstall.sh | bashThis removes hook scripts, SKILL.md, config, and cleans the hook entries from ~/.claude/settings.json.
-The orchestratia CLI pip package is left installed — run pip3 uninstall orchestratia-agent to remove it.
+curl -fsSL https://raw.githubusercontent.com/kumarimlab/orchestratia-skills/main/uninstall.sh | bashThis removes hook scripts, SKILL.md files for all agents, config, and cleans hook entries from all agent settings files.

 Source Code